CHE72/KPPT-1200-TPASS-Calculator/README.md

 Improved: The input fuction block in "Taipei MRT" is changed to a "for loop", which effectively reduces resource consumption.
 Improved: Use "Function Prototype Declaration" to place custom functions after the main() function for easy reading and maintenance.
 Improved: In the description output of "Taipei Metropolitan Area Buses", add a description for multi-section tickets, and adjust the output sentences in other places.
+Improved: In the "Output Calculation Result" block, the display method has been adjusted, and now you can see the cost and times of each transportation in the final calculation.
 Fixed: In the result display of "Taipei Metropolitan Area Buses", the total bus fare will be mistakenly planted as the total number of bus rides.

 ## 已知問題 (Known Issues)